Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: Simulations

 A simple model of protein dimerisation involves two reactions of the form $2\mathcal{P} \longrightarrow \mathcal{P}_2$ and $\mathcal{P}_2 \longrightarrow 2\mathcal{P}$, where $\mathcal{P}$ represents protein and $\mathcal{P}_2$ represents dimers of the protein.
 The stoichiometry matrix and hazard vector are given by

 where $x_{1,t}$ and $x_{2,t}$ denote the respective numbers of proteins and dimers, at time $t$.
-Using the MJP representation (\ref{eqn.MJP}), we simulated several data sets using the settings in Table~\ref{tab:tabPD}.
-In what follows, we take the tau-leaping model in (\ref{eqn.tauleap}) with $\tau=0.1$ as the inferential model.
+Using the MJP representation (\ref{eqn.MJP}), we simulated several data sets using the settings in Table~\ref{tab:tabPD}; since $x_1+2x_2$ is conserved, species numbers in the P*0b data sets are typically ten times those in the P*0a data sets, and so transition probabilities are typically reduced by a factor of $10$.
+In what follows, inference is performed on the tau-leaping model in (\ref{eqn.tauleap}) with $\tau=0.1$.